ABDUCTION

-Lat. abductio, “action of taking”, by an outwardly directed movement (see infra, meaning 2).
+Latin abductio, “action of taking”, by an outwardly directed movement (see below, meaning 2).

-The concept of abduction was introduced in modern philosophy by the philosopher Charles Sanders Peirce.
+The concept of abduction was introduced to modern philosophy by philosopher Charles Sanders Peirce.
 According to Peirce, there are two kinds of inferences: deductive inference and abductive inference or abduction.
-Abduction starts from the observation of a fact “contrary to what we should expect” Peirce ([1958], § 202), that is to say, a fact that does not fit into an available explanatory system.
-Abduction is a kind of inference by which one proposes a hypothesis accounting for this fact.
+Abduction starts from the observation of a fact that is “contrary to what we should expect” (Peirce ([1958], § 202), that is to say, a fact that does not fit into an available explanatory system.
+Abduction is a process by which one proposes a hypothesis accounting for this new fact.

-This hypothesis is not the product of the application of a “discovery algorithm”, but the fruit of a creative process, “abduction is, after all, nothing but guessing” (Peirce [1958], § 219).
+This hypothesis is not the product of the applying a “discovery algorithm”, but rather the fruit of a creative process.
+“Abduction is, after all, nothing but guessing” (Peirce [1958], § 219).

-The practice of abduction is not guided by logical rules but by general principles, such as the principle of exclusion of so-called metaphysical hypotheses, that is to say, hypotheses which would have no experimental consequences, or the principle according to which every fact has an explanation: an abducted hypothesis is interesting “if it seems to make the world reasonable” (id., §202).
+The practice of abduction is not guided by logical rules but rather by general principles, such as the principle of exclusion of so-called metaphysical hypotheses, that is to say, hypotheses that would have no experimental consequences, or the principle according to which every fact has an explanation.
+An abductive hypothesis is interesting “if it seems to make the world reasonable” (id., §202).

-Unlike abduction, which starts from facts in search of theory, the Peircian deduction starts from a theory in search of facts; that is, it seeks to identify the crucial experimental consequences of a hypothesis.
+Unlike abduction, which starts with facts and searches for theory, the Peircean deduction starts with a theory in search of facts; that is, it seeks to identify the crucial experimental consequences of a hypothesis.

-Much more than a form of deduction or induction, argumentation should be seen as a form of abduction: because the light is on, “I abduct”, I make the hypothesis, that there is someone in the room; but this hypothesis still needs to be checked, S. Probable, Plausible, True.
+Rather than being a form of deduction or induction, argumentation should be seen as a form of abduction.
+For example, when the light is on, “I abduct”, that is, I hypothesize, that someone is in the room; however, this hypothesis still needs to be verified, see probable, plausible, true.

 Woods redefines abductions as “responses to ignorance-problems.
 An agent has an ignorance-problem in relation to an epistemic target that cannot be hit by the cognitive resources presently at his command, or within easy and timely reach of it” (Woods, 2009; Gabbay & Woods, 2005).
 The study of argument as an abductive process has proved especially fruitful in the fields of medicine, science and law (Walton 2004).

-In its Peircian sense, abduction is a kind of inference by which one arrives at a hypothesis accounting for this fact.
-Aristotle defines abduction as a kind of dialectical syllogism (Aristotle, PA, II, 25), whose major premise is true, the minor just probable, and, consequently, the conclusion also probable.
-The conclusion alone, without the minor, is more improbable than the minor.
-The minor therefore strengthens the relative acceptability of the conclusion.
-This situation recalls the Ciceronian definition of argumentation, S. Argumentation (I).
+In its Peircean sense, abduction is a type of inference by which one arrives at a hypothesis that accounts for a given fact.
+Aristotle defines abduction as a kind of dialectical syllogism (Aristotle, PA, II, 25), in which the major premise is true and the minor merely probable, and, consequently, the conclusion also probable.
+Without the minor, the conclusion alone is more improbable than the minor.
+Therefore, the minor strengthens the relative acceptability of the conclusion.
+This situation recalls the Ciceronian definition of argumentation, see argumentation 1.

 For example, if the question is: “can virtue be taught?” we can reason as follows: